NPAAC Certification Modules

 The Training and Assessment Pathway will be offered for those who do not meet RPL requirements, but who require upskilling in molecular/genomic methods within their discipline.
 Requirements for this pathway will be fulfilled through attainment of competency, rather than by a defined training time, with appropriate supervision and both formative and summative assessments.
-If you wish to undertake in the Training and Assessment Pathway or require further information regarding this pathway, please contact the College at firstname.lastname@example.org.
+Please refer to the 'Registration Section' of the Handbook for further details pertaining to registration and the examination application process.
+If you wish to undertake in the Training and Assessment Pathway or require further information, please contact the College at firstname.lastname@example.org.

-Requirements for the Supervision in the Clinical Governance of Medical Pathology Laboratories (Fifth Edition 2018)
+Requirements for the Supervision in the Clinical Governance of Medical Pathology Laboratories (Sixth Edition 2021)

 This is a publication for the National Pathology Accreditation Advisory Council (NPAAC) which is managed by the Australian Government Department of Health and outlines the supervision requirements for medical laboratories.